-7th November .- I went not quite eight miles to Nobutpur.
-I was assured at Patna that the distance was at least sixteen miles or eight coses, which made me divide the journey into two stages, but in fact the road does not seem to be above thirteen miles.
+7th November.-I went not quite eight miles to Nobutpur.1 I was assured at Patna that the distance was at least sixteen miles or eight coses, which made me divide the journey into two stages, but in fact the road does not seem to be above thirteen miles.

-9th November .- I went above three miles southwest to see the old fort of the Cheruvan Raja.2 It has no traces of a ditch, and is an elevated square terrace of about thirty yards each side, without any cavity in the middle.
+9th November .- I went above three miles southwest to see the old fort of the Cheruyan Raja.2 It has no traces of a ditch, and is an elevated square terrace of about thirty yards each side, without any cavity in the middle.
 The people say that it was surrounded by a thick brick wall, and the space within filled up with earth, but what purpose such a building could serve except as a place of worship I cannot say.
 At the north-east corner is a ruined very small temple, in which are several fragments of images carved in relievo on stone.
 One is a female.
 The whole is called Goriya, or the deity of the fort, and sacrifices are still offered.
 At a little distance from the temple is lying another stone carved with images in relievo.
 It is said to represent the doorkeeper of the deity.
 The ruin appears to me to be of the highest Indian antiquity, while the princes lived in castles rather than forts.

-11th November .- I went west to the Son 3 river, to see the manner in which the pebbles are found.
+11th November.-I went west to the Son inver, to see the manner in which the pebbles are found.
 It is an immense channel filled with sand.
 The water at this season is about one hundred yards wide, not very deep nor rapid and rather muddy, but it is not fordable.
 The channel is however filled with shallows, so that only very small boats pass up and down.
 In spring it is fordable and canoes pass with difficulty.
 Small stones are thinly scattered among the sand or in a few places form small beds, and I understand are found everywhere from Moner to Rotasgar or higher, but more and more plenty the farther up.
-They are fragments of various silicious stones. none of them aggregate, some are quite opaque fat white quartz, or quartz tinged red, yellow, or various colours.
-Others are diaphanous glassy quartz, and what are called the Son pebbles.
-These are pretty common, so that in a few minutes I found eight or ten, but none of them fine.
-This was about three coses from the mouth of the river.
+They are fragments of various silicious stones, none of them

+(1) Naubatpur.

-(1) Maubatpur.
-(2) Baliyadihi in Report.
+^() Baliyadihi in Report.
 About two miles south of Arap?

-(4) Soane R.; R. and B.A.; Sone R. (4) Moneah, R. and B.A.; Maner.
+^() Soane R.; R. and B.A.; Sone R. (4) Moneah, R. and B.A.; Maner.
+(5) Rotasgur, R. and B.A.; Rohtas.